microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

 ## Enable Microsoft Defender for Servers

-To protect workloads with Microsoft Defender for Servers, you will need to enable its Servers plan at subscription level.
+To protect workloads with Microsoft Defender for Servers, you will need to enable its "Servers" plan at the Azure subscription level.
 Follow these steps, if it is not already enabled:

 - Login to AZ CLI using the ```az login``` command.